 Employee ownership often changes the goals around which companies make their plans, but it also gives them tools to achieve more than companies without employee ownership.
-A strong high-involvement planning (HIP) process takes planning out of the boardroom and gives it to the employee-owners who must make it happen.
-Learn how involving everyone in the strategic planning process makes their individual tasks more closely aligned with overarching company goals, and how that synergy drives success.
+A strong high-involvement planning (HIP) process takes planning out of the boardroom and gives it to the employee owners who must make it happen.
+Learn how involving everyone in the strategic planning process makes their individual tasks become better aligned with the overarching company goals and that synergy drives success.

 This session is designed for companies that are seeking greater value from their boards.
-From the nuts and bolts of how an effective board operates to the principles that drive what the board should—and should not—do, this preconference session will draw on members of boards, outside experts, and NCEO data to cover what it takes to have boards that make companies stronger.
-This session will help you cover the basics, from legal requirements to issues unique to ESOPs, but will also dig into core structure questions, such as committees and the role of the board chair.
-You'll leave with a path toward finding and onboarding independent directors and a framework for strategic planning that includes a productive role for the board.
+From the nuts and bolts of how an effective board operates to the principles that drive what the board should and should not do, this preconference session will draw on members of boards, outside experts, and NCEO data to cover what it takes to have boards that make companies stronger.
+This session will help you cover the basics, from legal requirements to valuation basics considering what board members should be aware of in this changing environment, and issues unique to ESOPs.
+It will also dig into core structure questions such as committees and the role of the board chair.
+You will leave with a path toward finding and onboarding independent directors and a framework for strategic planning that includes a productive role for the board.

 Steve Ryan, Great Banc Trust Company